julioedi/wp_tax_featured_image/readme.txt

 == Description ==

-Advance Featured Image for Taxonomies allows you to:
+Advanced Featured Image for Taxonomies allows you to:

 * Add featured images to taxonomy terms like categories and tags.
 * Display thumbnails in term listing tables in the WordPress admin.